The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 married 2nd Bessie Ruth Jones.

 5(iv).
-John Wayne Shirley After the death of his father, he were adopted out.
+John Wayne Shirley After the death of his father, he was adopted out.
 He kept the surname name of his adopted family.
 Name not known.
+He lived in Idaho at the time of his mother's death in 1959.

 5(vi).
 Bessie Sadie Shirley